NFL still on track for Week 1; virtual offseason extended

-The NFL continues to prepare for an on-time start to the 2020 season, commissioner Roger Goodell told reporters on a conference call Thursday.
+The NFL continues to plan with the expectation of an on-time start to the 2020 season, commissioner Roger Goodell told reporters on a conference call Thursday.

 "As a league, in partnership with the NFLPA, we'll continue to prepare and